What Is Stage 2 Mesothelioma?

 Symptoms at this stage are caused by increased fluid buildup in the pleura, which leads to pressure and swelling in the chest and lungs In later stages, the pleural fluid hardens, causing more advanced and painful symptoms in the chest.

-However, these symptoms are vague, and unless the patient has told their doctor about a history of asbestos exposure, such symptoms are unlikely to lead to a direct mesothelioma diagnosis.
+However, these symptoms are vague, and unless the patient has told their doctor about a history of asbestos exposure, such symptoms may not lead to testing that provides a direct mesothelioma diagnosis.

 How to Identify Stage 2 Mesothelioma